Tech Brief: App protection

 Anti screen capture

 Anti screen capture prevents an app from attempting to take a screenshot of or a recording of the screen within a virtual app or desktop session.
 The screen capture software would be unable to detect content within the capture region.
 The area selected by the app is grayed out or the app captures nothing instead of the screen section that it expects to copy.
-The anti screen capture feature applies to snip and sketch, snipping tool, Shift+Ctrl+Print Screen on Windows.
+The anti screen capture feature applies to the snip and sketch, snipping tool, Shift+Ctrl+Print Screen on Windows.

 The protection extends to files from Citrix Files or any other connectors like Google Drive or Microsoft OneDrive that are accessed from within Citrix Workspace app.
 The apps are protected from screen scrapers, as are all the microapps and their notifications from within Workspace.

-Another use case for anti screen capture is preventing sharing of sensitive data in a virtual meeting / web conferencing applications (such as GoToMeeting, Microsoft Teams or Zoom).
+Another use case for anti screen capture is preventing the sharing of sensitive data in a virtual meeting / web conferencing applications (such as GoToMeeting, Microsoft Teams or Zoom).
 Misdelivery (sharing data with the wrong recipient or publishing data to unintended audiences) is a common threat action variety that plagues many industries.
-In 2019, misdelivery has been a primary source of security incidents in healthcare industry.
-Your data and applications should be protected not only from external threats, but also from your own employees.
-Internal actors have been involved in 34% of security incidents in 2019, but this number is higher in some industries (45% in Education and whopping 59% in Healthcare).
+In 2019, misdelivery has been a primary source of security incidents in the healthcare industry.
+Your data and applications are protected not only from external threats, but also from your own employees.
+Internal actors have been involved in 34% of security incidents in 2019, but this number is higher in some industries (45% in Education and a whopping 59% in Healthcare).

 How does it work?

 App protection policies protect client endpoints running Windows and macOS operating systems.
 App protection policies work by controlling access to specific API calls of the underlying OS, required to capture screens or keyboard presses.
 App protection policies can therefore provide protection even against custom and purpose-built hacker tools.
-However, as OSes evolve, new ways of capturing screens and logging keys can emerge.
+However, as OS’s evolve, new ways of capturing screens and logging keys can emerge.
 While Citrix continues to identify and address, Citrix cannot guarantee full protection in specific configurations and deployments.

-When a user logs into StoreFront, security capabilities of the endpoint are assessed and matched against available resources.
+When a user logs into StoreFront, the security capabilities of the endpoint are assessed and matched against available resources.
 Applications and desktops protected by App protection policies are visible only if an endpoint meets the security requirements.
 One such requirement is a check if the App protection components are installed.